-The requirements for the BSc Gender and Development programme outlined in this Handbook are to be followed strictly by (i) newly-admitted students, i.e., students accepted to the Institute during the 2021-2022 academic year, (ii) students continuing in the BSc programme; (iii) students who are transferring into the Institute during the 2021-2022 academic year, and (iv) students applying to complete a Minor.
+The requirements for the BSc Gender and Development programme outlined in this Handbook are to be followed by (i) newly-admitted students, i.e., students accepted to the Institute during the 2023-2024 academic year, (ii) students continuing in the BSc programme; (iii) students who are transferring into the Institute during the 2023-2024 academic year, and (iv) students applying to complete the Minor in Gender and Development Studies.

 The Institute also provides information on student enrichment and academic support programmes within The UWI that enhance teaching and learning.
 Updates are also provided on our annual calendar of events that are an important part of our outreach programme.
-We invite you to view our online resources or visit the Institute's Office to for information.
+We invite you to view our online resources or visit the Institute's Office for additional information.